-Rocks exposed in the 18 quadrangles mapped consist of crystalline pre-Cambrian rocks and sedimentary rocks that range in age from late Paleozoic to Quaternary.
-Crystalline rocks crop out only in the northeastern part of the area along the flanks of the Uncompahgre Plateau: the rest of the area is underlain by sedimentary rocks.
+Rocks exposed in the 18 quadrangles mapped consist of crystalline pre-Cambrian rocks and sediments tary rocks that range in age from late Paleozoic to Quaternary.
+Crystalline rocks crop out only in the northeastern part of the area along the flanks of the Uncompany Plateau; the rest of the area is underlain by sedimentary rocks.
 The latest Paleozoic and earliest Mesozoic beds wedge out northeastward against the crystalline pre-Cambrian rocks, but later Mesozoic units were deposited on top of the pre-Cambrian rocks.
-Over most of the region the sedimentary beds are flat-lying, but in places they are disrupted by high-angle faults, or folded into northwest-trending monoclines, shallow synclines, and strongly developed anticlines.
-The largest of the folds is the Uncompahgre Plateau uplift, a fold nearly 100 miles long that traverses the northeastern part of the area.
-Well developed anticlines having intrusive cores of salt and gypsum underlie Sinbad Valley, Paradox Valley, and Gypsum Valley in the central part of the area; the Dolores anticline in the southwestern part of the area probably has a salt-gypsum core, although it is not exposed,
+Over most of the region the sedimentary beds are flat-lying, but in places they are disrupted by high-angle faults or folded into northwest-trending monoclines, shallow synclines, and strongly developed anticlines.
+The largest of the folds is the Uncompany Plateau uplift, a fold nearly 100 miles long that traverses the northeast part of the area.
+Well-developed anticlines having intrusive cores of salt and gypsum underlie Sinbad Valley, Paradox Valley, and Gypsum Valley in the central part of the area; the Dolores anticline in the southwest part of the area probably has a salt-gypsum core, although it is not exposed.

-The Davis Mesa quadrangle lies in the central part of the area astride Paradox Valley.
+The Naturita NW quadrangle lies in the east-central part of the area, about 12 miles southwest of the Uncompany Plateau.
+The quadrangle lies astride the east end of Paradox Valley.